Medically reviewed by Drugs.com. Last updated on Aug 30, 2023.

 Dosage Recommendations for Patients with Hepatic Impairment

-The recommended dose in patients with hepatic impairment is 50 mg/day.
-Dose escalation above 100 mg/day is not recommended [see Clinical Pharmacology (12.6)].
+The recommended dose in patients with moderate to severe hepatic impairment (Child-Pugh score 7 to 15) is 50 mg per day.
+Dose escalation above 100 mg per day is not recommended [see Use in Specific Populations (8.7) and Clinical Pharmacology (12.3)].

 Switching Patients From Other Antidepressants to PRISTIQ